Duration of Study Programme

 - Web Technologies

 Students may choose to place greater emphasis upon engagement with asynchronous rather than synchronous learning activities, though in all cases there will be minimum expectations of ‘real time’ engagement.
 OLDL students will still be actively engaging in group interaction even if they choose to engage less with synchronous activity.
 Many modules, for example, use Wikis, Blogs, or discussion boards to capture student interaction in an asynchronous way.

 The nature of OLDL study is such that technology is employed to enhance and enrich the potential learning experience.
-Online materials are available that both present content and also promote learner engagement, with the material itself and with other OLDL learners.
+Materials are available that both present content and also promote learner engagement, with the material itself and with other OLDL learners.

 When guest speakers present at UoD (subject to their approval), recordings will be made so that OLDL students can benefit from these experiences.
 From the commencement of the programmes, participative approaches to teaching will be used to facilitate the sharing of knowledge and experience.
 In the case of some students, this may be a gradual process, sometimes due to cultural adjustments that will need to be addressed, or through logistical difficulties of different time zones, but it is recognised that the development will be ongoing.

 Where any additional support needs have been identified, the Programme Leader will coordinate responses required by individual students’ care plans.
 The teaching and learning strategy will be adapted to ensure that the student is provided with the same level of opportunity for teaching, learning and personal development no matter what their previous experience or method of study.